SOLANA-DEVNET

 Important distinction

-Universal Revenue Pool Address
+Universal Distribution Pool Address

 One funding target for WSOL and other SPL tokens